getsentry/sentry-cocoa/CONTRIBUTING.md

 We welcome suggested improvements and bug fixes for `sentry-cocoa`, in the form of pull requests.
 To get early feedback, we recommend opening up a [draft PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests).
 Please follow our official [Commit Guidelines](https://develop.sentry.dev/code-review/#commit-guidelines) and also prefix the title of your PR according to the [Commit Guidelines](https://develop.sentry.dev/code-review/#commit-guidelines).
 The guide below will help you get started, but if you have further questions, please feel free to reach out on [Discord](https://discord.gg/Ww9hbqr).

+## PR reviews

 For feedback in PRs, we use the [LOGAF scale](https://blog.danlew.net/2020/04/15/the-logaf-scale/) to specify how important a comment is:

 * `l`: low - nitpick.
 You may address this comment, but you don't have to.
 * `m`: medium - normal comment.
-Worth adressing and fixing.
+Worth addressing and fixing.
 * `h`: high - Very important.
-We must not merge this PR without adressing this issue.
+We must not merge this PR without addressing this issue.

+You only need one approval from a maintainer to be able to merge.
+For some PRs, asking specific or multiple people for review might be adequate.

+Our different types of reviews:

+  1. **LGTM without any comments.** You can merge immediately.
+  2. **LGTM with low and medium comments.** The reviewer trusts you to resolve these comments yourself, and you don't need to wait for another approval.
+  3. **Only comments.** You must address all the comments and need another review until you merge.
+  4. **Request changes.** Only use if something critical is in the PR that absolutely must be addressed.
+We usually use `h` comments for that.
+When someone requests changes, the same person must approve the changes to allow merging.
+Use this sparingly.

 ## Setting up an Environment